EuanScottWatson/Cache-Simulation/README.md

 # Cache Modelling Simulation
+A simple cache simulator done as part of my university course to model the hit and miss rate of a cache.
 ## Running the Simulation
 To run the simulation simply install all the required modules using:
 ```